Materials-Consortia/optimade-python-tools/docs/getting_started/filtering.md

 ## Flow for parsing a user-supplied filter and converting to a backend query

-`optimade.filterparser.LarkParser` will take user input to generate a `lark.Tree` and feed that to a `lark.Transformer`.
+After the `optimade.filterparser.LarkParser` has turned the filter string into a `lark.Tree`, it is fed to a `lark.Transformer` which transforms the 'lark.Tree' into a backend specific representation of the query.
 For example, `optimade.filtertransformers.mongo.MongoTransformer` will turn the tree into something useful for a MongoDB backend:

 ```python